hobbsh/auto_xmr/README.md

 ### 4. Run mine.ps1

+**Make sure you Run as Administrator!**

 `mine.ps1` runs `mine.bat` which starts `xmr_stak.exe`.
 If you don't want it to start `xmr_stak.exe` and only do `devcon.exe` and `OverdriveNtool.exe`, remove that line in `mine.ps1`

+## Footnotes
+Additional configuration - may or may not be related to your setup

+### Monitoring

+hashrate_poller.py - can be used to poll the xmr_stak web interface and ship data to Graphite

+### Dealing with Vega Frontier Edition enable/disable

+## Sources

 ## Contributing